Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Krisp if you need remote workers, call center agents, anyone on frequent calls.
-Choose Open WebUI if you prioritize teams wanting a private, self-hosted ai chat interface.
+Choose Krisp if your daily work is mostly real-time AI noise cancellation for calls.
+Choose Open WebUI if your daily work is mostly self-hosted browser UI for chatting with local and remote LLMs.
 Both are equally rated by users.
 Both offer free tiers — try each before committing.

 Krisp